 Question: How many students will be accepted into the program?

-Answer: There are fourteen students accepted into the program each academic year.
+Answer: There are twelve students accepted into the program each academic year.

 Question: How are the students compensated during the summer?
 Doesn't the Mayfield Fellows Program fund them?

 Answer: Students do not receive funding either from Stanford or the MFP during the summer.
 Rather, companies that participate in the program should understand that they are responsible for paying students a competitive wage.